The Land of Silver Mining: Hacienda of Santa María Regla

 The basaltic prisms were created by an ancient lava flow that cooled slowly to form tall polygonal columns at least 30-50 meters high (or 98-168 feet).
 Over the columns flow two waterfalls, the lower of which is called the Cascada de la Rosa, designated as one of the thirteen natural wonders of Mexico.

-I followed the path under a grotto and around to the other side, passing by souvenir shops and small cafes, to the area under the falls at the bottom of the canyon.
-People were hanging out in the mist and spray coming off the canyon wall.
-I was glad the day had warmed up by then.
+I followed the path under a grotto and around to the other side, passing by souvenir shops and small cafes, to stand in the spray of the falls at the bottom of the canyon.
+People were hanging out in the mist coming off the canyon wall.
+The day had warmed up by then and the water was refreshing.

-There was a shorter alternate path coming back up that took us across a wide suspension bridge, over a hundred feet above the rocks below.
-It was a modern bridge with sturdy construction, about 8 feet wide, and with sufficient railings on the side, so walking across it was safe.
+There was a shorter alternate path coming back up that took us across a wide suspension bridge, more than a hundred feet above the rocks below.
+It was a modern bridge with sturdy construction, about 8 feet wide, and with sufficient railings on the side, so walking across the bridge was safe.
 But suspension bridges still tend to sway and I’m prone to motion sickness.
 About half way across I started feeling dizzy.
-Still, though wobbly, I got to the other side.
+Still, though wobbly, I grabbed the side rail and made it to the other side.

 The views, however, were fantastic!
-We could see down the canyon, the Barranca de Santa María Regla, to the entire hacienda, just below us.
+We could see down the canyon, the Barranca de Santa María Regla, to the entire hacienda we’d visited, just below us.

 Our last stop of the day was a the Magic Pueblo of Huasa de Ocampo.
 This is a small, rustic town.
 The attraction here is it’s proximity to the mining communities and haciendas in the area.
 Yet, it has a magic of it’s own, with many of the original buildings and a traditional way of living, it’s nestled in a valley at 2,100 m (6,900 ft) within the forested cerros (or hills) of the Sierra de Pachuca.

 I happen to like the old stuff.
 Old and decayed buildings with tunnels and turns that make me wonder what they were used for intrigue me like a mysterious wonderland.
-Castles of Scotland, England and France have had the same affect for me.
+I’ve visited castles of Scotland, England and France and they’ve had the same affect for me.
 So, I was in heaven as I explored the town.

 Like many Mexican towns, Huasca has a colonial center with a plaza.
 On one side is another large hacienda, which we toured briefly.
 Strolling through town we could see several quaint hotels.
 Horses were tethered on the side of the main street, either from a parade or maybe horseback was a more common mode of transportation in the area, I wasn’t sure.